pulumi/pulumi-hugo/themes/default/content/blog/how-webiny-built-a-serverless-application-framework/index.md

 ## Future Plans

-With the [Webiny v5](https://www.webiny.com/blog/webiny-v5-the-big-update), we managed to introduce many significant improvements to both Webiny Serverless Application Framework and Webiny Serverless CMS.
+With the [Webiny v5](https://www.webiny.com/blog/webiny-v5-the-big-update?utm_source=Pulumi&utm_medium=blog-post&utm_campaign=webiny-blog-promotion&utm_content=how-webiny-built-framework-with-pulumi&utm_term=W00648), we managed to introduce many significant improvements to both the Webiny Serverless Application Framework and Webiny Serverless CMS.
 However, we still have a lot of new cool things to unravel.

 Webiny aims to be a multi-cloud compatible solution, and this is something Pulumi will significantly assist us with because deploying to multiple cloud providers is supported.